 Interdisciplinary studies programs enable Beloit College students to explore and address complex issues through inquiry between and beyond disciplinary boundaries.
 In these programs, students analyze and synthesize information from multiple perspectives and construct new forms of knowledge.
 The interdisciplinary offerings include courses, program-supported majors, and self-designed majors and minors.

-Interdisciplinary minors include African studies, Asian studies, cognitive science, critical identity studies, environmental studies, European studies, health and society, self-designed, journalism, Latin American and Caribbean studies, law and justice, medieval studies, museum studies, and Russian studies.
+Interdisciplinary minors (listed in chapter 3 unless otherwise noted) are: African studies, Asian studies, cognitive science (chapter 2), critical identity studies (chapter 2), environmental studies (chapter 2), European studies, health and society (chapter 2), interdisciplinary minor: self-designed (chapter 2), journalism, Latin American and Caribbean studies, law and justice, medieval studies, and museum studies.

-Final approval of these majors rests with the Interdisciplinary Studies Committee.
-The committee evaluates proposals for majors after they have been approved by the faculty members consenting to serve as major advisors.
+Final approval of these majors rests with the Director of Interdisciplinary Studies.
+The director evaluates proposals for majors after they have been approved by the faculty members consenting to serve as major advisors.